L1fescape/ableton-open-last-set/README.md

 ## Setup

 OSX:
-- Copy `get_recent_set.py` somewhere on your computer
+- Clone this repo or copy `get_recent_set.py` somewhere on your computer
 - Launch the `Script Editor` app and create a new script with the contents inside of `osx/Ableton Recent.app`, replace `/path/to/get_recent_set.py` with the location you used for the previous step, hit save and set the `File Format` dropdown to `Application`
-- Launch your spiffy new app and load directely into whatever you were last working on!
+- Launch your spiffy new app and load directly into whatever you were last working on!

 ## TODOs
 - support windows